Laurel River Lake art prints

 This page gathers Lakehouse Portrait Co. prints rooted in Laurel River Lake and the way I know it: Daniel Boone National Forest, High Top, Spruce Creek, Rogers Creek, Whippoorwill, south-end creeks, waterfalls, wooded banks, and the clear-water atmosphere of southeastern Kentucky.

-Emerald green, gold, ochre, and shadow layered together, especially where yellow ochre sandstone gradates into the water.
+Green, gold, ochre, and shadow layered together, especially where the sandstone seems to keep glowing under the surface.

 Wooded banks

-Forest edges instead of crowded banks, with coves that feel tucked away and a little protected.
+Forest edges instead of crowded walls, with coves that feel tucked away, protected, and a little private.

 High Top evenings